 Clean at Sephora: Kosas Creamy + Brightening Concealer (Sephora; Kosas) in shade #5

 Read more about the brand’s clean-focused mission and ingredients here.
 This concealer is super creamy and non-drying indeed, and I’ve been liking it better than the popular NARS option in my opinion (I was shade “custard” in NARS).
 Most unhappy reviews I read about this mentioned yellow undertones, which works in my favor because I love how it suits my skin tone.
 The shade I have runs a tad on the lighter side, as #5 is labeled Medium, but it’s comparable to some medium-light concealers I have in other brands.

-Tarte Shape Tape (Tarte; Ulta) – I used Kosas in my video but must share this one as well.
-If speaking purely from a functionality standpoint, Shape Tape is still my favorite under eye concealer.
-In the winter I use their shade 274 light medium sand which is very close to Kosas in #5.
+Tarte Shape Tape (Tarte; Ulta) – use code SECRET20 for 20% off and free ship!
+I used Kosas in my video but must share this one as well.
+If speaking purely from a functionality standpoint, Shape Tape is still my favorite under eye concealer for brightening and great coverage.
+In the summer I use their shade medium sand, and in the winter I use 274 light medium sand which is very close to Kosas in #5.

 3. Setting Powder

 This has probably become the most important step of my makeup routine.
 If your concealer isn’t staying all day, if your bronzer or blush is blotchy or is your eyeshadow isn’t blend well, a good setting powder might be all you’re missing.
 For my quick everyday routine I skip eyeshadow primer, so applying some powder to my eyelids makes a HUGE difference in my eyeshadows applying smoothly and blending well.